fetchai/docs-archived/docs/etch-language/sc-annotations.md

 Smart contract functions are annotated depending on the activity they perform.
 These annotations are checked at compile time.

+A function definition or prototype can only be annotated once.
+Attempting to use more than annotation in a function will raise a compile-time error.

 ## @init

 The `@init` function defines a contract constructor that sets the state of the contract prior to any operations performed on it.
 It is called once and once only on contract initialisation/deployment.
 The name of the `@init` function can be anything at all.

 For example, the following function initialises a contract by creating a `State` type to represent the owner's account which then receives an initial supply of FET tokens.
-This happens once and once only at contract deployment.

 ``` c++